survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Implementing a Basic Plugin

-The most straightforward plugin should do two things: capture options and provide `apply` method:
+The simplest plugin should do two things: capture options and provide `apply` method:

 **plugins/demo-plugin.js**